 Let’s imagine you’re implementing a new feature on the backend, a feature your end users are supposed to use later on:

-This is a simple order checkout feature of an online shop, so you have a cart with products, their quantity, and product price.
+This is an online shop’s simple order checkout feature, so you have a cart with products, their quantity, and product price.
 You’d like to save this order on the backend and return the saved order ID to the frontend.

 Our recommendations are:

 - Make a controller method receiving a request as a starting point for your test.
-The best thing about this approach is that you don’t have to do a lot of thinking before implementing it – you only concentrate on the API endpoint for now.
+The best thing about this approach is that you don’t have to think much before implementing it – you only concentrate on the API endpoint for now.

-- As soon as you design your first API endpoint structure, you should write a failing test case for it.
+- As soon as you design your first API endpoint structure, you should write a failing test case.
 See this image for more clarity.